 The dangers behind extreme sports are often overemphasized over the benefits one has from practicing them.
 Especially when that someone is a minor.
-Extreme sports are all about the thrill, about overcoming your fears and believing in yourself.
+Extreme sports and kid toys are all about the thrill, about overcoming your fears and believing in yourself.
 In our “safety above all” world, I strongly believe that every kid should be given the opportunity to rise upon his parents fears and be the awesomely fearless being they were born to be!
 For the more hesitant ones amongst you, here are five reasons why you should introduce your kid to extreme sports!

 1. Overcoming the mind